Terms and Conditions of Sale

 If you have any questions about these terms and conditions, please call Melbourne Symphony Orchestra on (03) 9929 9600.

-For the comfort and convenience of all patrons, latecomers can only be admitted into the auditorium at a suitable break in the performance.
+For the comfort and convenience of all patrons, latecomers can only be admitted into the auditorium at a suitable break in the performance and may be refused entry completely.
 Suitable breaks vary between performances and may not occur until the interval.
 If a suitable break prior to interval is identified, latecomers may not be seated in their ticketed seats, but in an area adjacent to an entrance, where minimal disruption will be caused to seated attendees.
 This is at the discretion of venue staff.
 Ticket refunds or exchanges are not available on the basis of late arrival.

 Children and infants attending the performance